mykelalvis/FT/Traveller/WORKING/Mongoose/Fifth Frontier Wars/Flashpoints.md

 Contingency crewing protocols sent crewmembers to the most-ready ship that needed someone with their skills.
 A cruiser went to space with a destroyer's captain in command; her gunnery officer led a destroyer crew.
 Some ships never left their moorings but the naval base scrambled a response in an impressively short time.
 Under the guns of the base these ships and boats formed up and charged towards the Zhodani fleet.
 Riders and monitors joined them.
 The counterattack was clumsy but gallant... and it never stood a chance.

 The Zhodani fleet was trained to a hair, confident and well organised.
 Its commanders benefited from telepathic communications and years of rehearsing for this very scenario.
-This was the Zhodani Consular Navy at its very finest and it quickly repulsed the Imperial
+This was the Zhodani Consular Navy at its very finest and it quickly repulsed the Imperial force.

-# EXTOLAY

-_E X TO L AY_

-Profile B55589A-A
-##### Starport B Good

-Size 5 8,000km (0.63g) Atmosphere 5 Thin Hydrosphere 5 50% Population 8 Hundreds of millions
-##### Government

-##### Type

-9 Impersonal Bureaucracy

-##### Law Level A

-##### Weapon possession

-##### prohibited

-##### Technology

-##### Level

-##### A Interstellar Community

-force.
 Falling back on its base, the Imperial fleet sent couriers to Regina for help – not knowing that Regina was also under heavy attack.
 The Zhodani commanders did not pause to let their enemies regroup; they ordered the fleet to close the base and destroy its defences.

 The Zhodani force took losses of course but the outcome was a foregone conclusion.
 Within hours of the first shots being fired, Zhodani troops were securing the surviving shipyards and command centres of the naval bases.
 A handful of vessels, mostly gutted by their crews to protect sensitive technologies and information, were captured.
 Some jump-capable ships escaped, headed for Regina, and elements of the system defence force pulled back from the base to begin a campaign of harassment.